 Residential real estate loans.
-Our residential real estate loans consist of loans for the purchase of residential properties that generally do not qualify for secondary market sale.
+Our residential real estate loans consist of residential properties that generally do not qualify for secondary market sale.

 Consumer loans.
 Our consumer loans include direct personal loans, indirect automobile loans, lines of credit and installment loans originated through home improvement specialty retailers and contractors.
 Personal loans are generally secured by automobiles, boats and other types of personal property and are made on an installment basis.